 Employment

-There were 437,691 educators across Canadian elementary and secondary schools in 2020-21.
-This was a 1.6% increase from the previous academic year.
-This increase was driven by the number of educators in public schools going up by approximately 1.7%, while the number of educators in private schools was down by about 0.5%.
-In 2020, there were more than 47,000 full-time employees in Canadian universities.
+There were about 422,000 educators across Canadian elementary and secondary schools in 2023‑24.
+This was a 0.7% increase from the previous academic year.
+This increase was driven by the number of educators in public schools going up by approximately 0.8%, while the number of educators in private schools decreased.
+In 2024/25, there were just over 49,000 full-time employees in Canadian universities.

 Average Salaries in Education

-According to Salary Explorer, the average annual salary for teachers in Canada is $93,700, with a range of $48,700 at the lower end to an average of $143,000 at the higher end.
+According to Salary Explorer, the average annual salary for teachers in Canada is around $93,700, with a range of $48,700 at the lower end to about $143,000 at the higher end.
 However, the median salary in Canada is $85,200, meaning that half of the teachers in Canada earn less.
-Only 5% of teachers in Canada earn more than $84,800.
+Only about 5% of teachers in Canada earn more than $84,800.

 Canada Has High Educational Levels

 Compared to a range of other countries by the Organization for Economic Cooperation and Development (OECD), Canada compares very favourably in the number of adults who have at least the minimum high school education.
-In 2021, 94% of Canadian adults had a high school diploma or higher, which is higher than the OECD average.
+In 2024, about 95% of Canadian adults had a high school diploma or higher, which is higher than the OECD average.

 Canada Performs Well in International Comparisons

-In the Programme for International Student Assessment (PISA), comparing 15-year-old students, Canadians scored above the average in reading literacy.
-The average point score for OECD countries was 487 points while Canada scored 520 points.
-Canadian girls did better than boys in reading literacy, scoring 29 points more on average.
+In the Programme for International Student Assessment (PISA), comparing 15‑year‑old students, Canadians scored above the OECD average in reading literacy.
+In the 2022 PISA results, the average point score for reading was about 507 points, above the OECD average.

 Conclusion